fasiha/kanjinyms/README.md

 Sometimes I use an English keyword as kanji to indicate a primitive that doesn’t exist in Unicode (or isn’t commonly supported by fonts).
 These follow [KanjiBreak](https://kanji.aldebrn.me/export.html#primitives).

+**Legal** [CC0](https://creativecommons.org/publicdomain/zero/1.0/) public domain.
+This compilation is derived solely from Wiktionary and JMDICT.

 - 京: capital
   - 亠: tophat
   - 口: mouth